Norup news & more.

 Betsy DeVos: What Will the Future of Education Hold?

-On February 7, 2017, Betsy DeVos was confirmed to serve as Secretary of Education.
+By Charlotte C. On February 7, 2017, Betsy DeVos was confirmed to serve as Secretary of Education.
 Some think she is very qualified and is fit for the job; however, many think she is not, including Massachusetts Senator Elizabeth Warren and Senator Bernie Sanders who both grilled Mrs. DeVos during her hearing on January 17, 2017.
+Senator Warren sent DeVos a 16 page letter telling her how she...

 Wednesday, February 1, 2017